 As we suspected, the whole thing was a hoax.
 Good one, BorrowLenses.
 You managed to convince quite a few sites around the web that the Glass offer was the real deal, so props for the original idea.
 Read More

 Just a little while ago, the first purported press shots of the LG Nexus 4 hit Twitter, thanks to EVLeaks.
 Almost immediately after looking at the image, though, it's clear something's... not right.

 Let's start with the notification bar - look familiar?
 If you've ever run the AOKP ROM, it should.
 Both the centered clock and battery percentage (the one actually in the battery icon - it's barely visible in the render) are signature customizations of the ROM.
+If you look closely, you'll also notice quite a bit of artifacting where the "screen" meets the bezel, as well as around all the navigation buttons.
 Read More

 UPDATE 3: EVLeaks has now rescinded his previous statements.

 While we don't appreciate the manner in which EVLeaks (and others) initially approached this situation with conspiracy theories, baseless accusations, and speculation, we appreciate EVLeaks' withdrawal of previous comments, and our readers' support through the entire episode.
 Going forward we will continue to maintain our standard of ethics while delivering newsworthy content.

 UPDATE 2: The original hoaxster, Ti Kawamoto has just tweeted another confirmation: